fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_wtp.html.markdown

 * `wtp_id` - WTP ID.
 * `index` - Index (0 - 4294967295).
 * `uuid` - Universally Unique Identifier (UUID; automatically assigned but can be manually reset).
 * `admin` - Configure how the FortiGate operating as a wireless controller discovers and manages this WTP, AP or FortiAP.
+Valid values: `discovered`, `disable`, `enable`.
 * `name` - WTP, AP or FortiAP configuration name.
 * `location` - Field for describing the physical location of the WTP, AP or FortiAP.
 * `region` - Region name WTP is associated with.